15 Most Affordable States for Private Pay Home Care in 2026

 South Carolina who this state is best for

-South Carolina works well for middle-income seniors seeking moderate savings without sacrificing quality care.
-It’s particularly suitable for those eligible for the Homestead Exemption, which exempts homeowners from taxes on the first $50,000 in market value.
-The state benefits seniors who prefer home-based care, as these services typically cost less than facility-based options while providing personalized attention.
+South Carolina is a good option for middle-income seniors who want to save money while maintaining quality care.
+It's especially helpful for those eligible for the Homestead Exemption, which exempts homeowners from taxes on the first $50,000 in market value.
+The state also benefits seniors who prefer home-based care, as these services typically cost less than facility-based options and offer personalized attention.

 Tennessee

-Tennessee stands among the more affordable states for private pay home care in 2025, with considerable rate differences across its metropolitan areas and smaller communities.
+Tennessee is one of the more affordable states for private pay home care in 2025.
+Rates vary significantly between its metropolitan areas and smaller communities.

 Tennessee average hourly rate